dfkotz/metahashcheck/README.md

 Either one will scan all the photos.
 The former creates one big file `Photos/.hashcheck` and the latter creates dozens of smaller files `Photos/*/.hashcheck`.
 Thus, one needs to choose, and stick with the choice.

 The latter gives me more flexibility: if a problem occurs, I can re-run `hashcheck` on the relevant directory.
-Or, if I know I've made recent additions in just the `2019` directory, I might just run
+Or, if I know I've made recent updates in just the `2019` directory, I might just run

 ```
 hashcheck --verify Photos/2019